GWilloughby99/early-years-project/_posts/2021-08-18-the-funding-gap-in-early-years-education.md

         <p>The EPI pilot study was limited to 200 settings.
 But, it could indicate the current funding levels are not covering the cost of providing children with early education.<a href="#story/954994/slide-6"></a></p>

 <br>
-        <p> Kirkless Council is one of the many local authorities currently receiving the lowest rate of free entitlement for three and four-year-old children.
+        <p> Kirkless Council is one of the many local authorities in the region currently receiving the lowest rate of free entitlement for three and four-year-old children.
 They get <b>£4.44</b> per hour which is below the average rate given across all other authorities in Yorkshire and the Humber.</p>

        <p><b>Councillor Carole Pattison, Cabinet member for Learning, Aspiration and Communities,</b>, for Kirkless Counil said:</p>